microsoft/DPSDA/README.md

 ## Documentation
 Please refer to the [documentation](https://microsoft.github.io/DPSDA/) for more details, including the installation instructions, usage, and examples.

-## Attention
+## News

-The code that was published along with the [paper](https://arxiv.org/abs/2305.15560) has been moved to the [deprecated](https://github.com/microsoft/DPSDA/tree/deprecated) branch on 11/21/2024, which is no longer maintained.
-The code in the current main branch is a refactored version of the original codebase, which is more modularized and easier to use, with support of more advanced Private Evolution algorithms and APIs.
+* `11/21/2024`: The refactored codebase for image generation has been released.
+It is completely refactored to be more modular and easier to use and extend.
+The code originally published with the [paper](https://arxiv.org/abs/2305.15560) has been moved to the [deprecated](https://github.com/microsoft/DPSDA/tree/deprecated) branch, which is no longer maintained.

 ## Contributing